 Posted by AK Lander | On April 24, 2014 14:20

-Funerals are never easy; whether it is a friend, relative, a loved one or even if you weren’t particularly close with the deceased, attending a funeral can still be an upsetting and difficult time.
+Funerals are never easy; whether it is a friend, relative or loved one, attending a funeral can still be an upsetting and difficult time, even if you weren’t particularly close to the deceased.
 One of the few ways to make the experience of funeral planning easier, many people find, is by ensuring that they are as prepared as possible.

-Simply through ensuring you have everything you could possibly need to comfort others or make yourself feel more comfortable can ensure that you give the deceased the send-off they deserve, whilst comforting and helping those around you and adhering to funeral etiquette.
+Making sure you have everything you need to make yourself and others feel more comfortable can help you to give the deceased the send-off they deserve whilst adhering to funeral etiquette.

-Taking such items as a small memento of the departed can help you feel closer to them, whether that be a piece of jewellery or even their favourite poem.
-Such items can bring forward happy memories at a time that is understandably difficult for all.
+Taking items such as a small memento of the departed can help you feel closer to them, whether that be a piece of jewellery or even their favourite poem.
+Bringing these may bring forward happy memories at a time that is understandably difficult for all.

 Many feel better attending a funeral with funeral flowers or sympathy messages jotted down in a card or a letter.
 Just the act of bringing something of meaning to the family can help alleviate some pain that the event can bring and mean a great deal to others in attendance.
 While the funeral headstone may not have been placed yet after the service, taking flowers along and placing them at the service itself can mean a lot to the family.